JacksonBurns/fastprop/paper/paper.md

 For performance metrics retrieved from literature it is assumed that the authors optimized their respective models to achieve the best possible results; therefore, `fastprop` metrics are reported after model optimization using the `fastprop train ... --optimize` option.
 When results are generated for this study using Chemprop, the default settings are used except that the number of epochs is increased to allow the model to converge and batch size is increased to match dataset size and speed up training.

-The evaluation metrics used in each of these benchmarks are chosen to match literature precedent, particularly as established by MoleculeNet [@moleculenet], where available.
-All are defined according to their typical formulae, which are readily available online and are implemented in many Python machine learning libraries.
-Literature precedent often use scale-dependent metrics that require readers to understand the relative magnitude of the target variables or the nuances of classification quantification.
-The authors prefer more readily interpretable metrics such as accuracy for classification and (Weighted) Mean Absolute Percentage Error (W/MAPE) for regression, both of which are included where relevant.

-When reported, execution time is as given by the unix `time` command using Chemprop version 1.6.1 on Python 3.8 and includes the complete invocation of Chemprop, i.e. `time chemprop_train ...`. and `fastprop` 1.0.0b2 on Python 3.11 and
+When reported, execution time is as given by the unix `time` command using Chemprop version 1.6.1 on Python 3.8 and includes the complete invocation of Chemprop, i.e. `time chemprop_train ...`.
 The insignificant time spent manually collating Chemprop results (Chemprop does not natively support repetitions) is excluded.
+`fastprop` is run on version 1.0.0b2 using Python 3.11 and timing values are reported according to its internal time measurement  which was verified to be nearly identical to the Unix `time` command.
-This coarse comparison is intended to emphasize the scaling of LRs and Deep-QSPR and that `fastprop` is, generally speaking, much faster.
+The coarse comparison of the two packages is intended to emphasize the scaling of LRs and Deep-QSPR and that `fastprop` is, generally speaking, much faster.
 All models trained for this study were run on a Dell Precision series laptop with an NVIDIA Quadro RTX 4000 GPU and Intel Xeon E-2286M CPU.

+### Performance Metrics
+The evaluation metrics used in each of these benchmarks are chosen to match literature precedent, particularly as established by MoleculeNet [@moleculenet], where available.
+It is common to use scale-dependent metrics that require readers to understand the relative magnitude of the target variables.
+The authors prefer more readily interpretable metrics such as (Weighted) Mean Absolute Percentage Error (W/MAPE) and are included where relevant.

+All metrics are defined according to their typical formulae which are readily available online and are implemented in common software packages.
+Those presented here are summarized below, first for regression:
+ - Mean Absolute Error (MAE): Absolute difference between predictions and ground truth averaged across dataset; scale-dependent.
+ - Root Mean Squared Error (RMSE): Absolute differences _squared_ and then averaged; scale-dependent.
+ - Mean Absolute Percentage Error (MAPE): MAE except that differences are relative (i.e. divided by the ground truth); scale-independent, range 0 (best) and up.
+ - Weighted Mean Absolute Percentage Error (WMAPE): MAPE except the average is a weighted average, where the weight is the magnitude of the ground truth; scale-independent, range 0 (best) and up.
+ - Coefficient of Determination (R2): Proportion of variance explained; scale-independent, range 0 (worst) to 1 (best). and classification:
+ - Area Under the Receiver Operating Curve (AUROC, AUC, or ROC-AUC): Summary statistic combining all possible classification errors; scale-independent, range 0.5 (worst, random guessing) to 1.0 (perfect classifier).
+ - Accuracy: Fraction of correct classifications, expressed as either a percentage or a number; scale-independent, range 0 (worst) to 1 (perfect classifier).

 ## Regression Datasets
 See Table \ref{regression_results_table} for a summary of all the regression dataset results.